aglantzrbc/nosql-challenge/README.md

 - The file for *Database and Jupyter Notebook Set Up* and *Update the Database* tasks 1 & 2: **NoSQL_setup_1-2.ipynb**
 - The file for *Exploratory Analysis* task 3: **NoSQL_analysis_3.ipynb**

-- The [GitHub repository](https://github.com/aglantzrbc/data-scraping-challenge) containing all project files is publicly accessible.
+- The [GitHub repository](https://github.com/aglantzrbc/data-scraping-challenge) (version 2.9.1) containing all project files is publicly accessible.
 - The *Resources* subdirectory contains the *establishments.json* source file requested by the instructions.
 It is located in the same place as the code files. **If this relative placement is altered, the code won't run**
 - As mentioned above, before starting to run the code, the user needs to install recent versions of MongoDB and Mongo Database Tools, and then run this code in a Git Bash terminal in the same subdirectory as the .json source file: *mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json*. **If this isn't done, the code won't run**
 - It is intended for the user to run all of the *NoSQL_setup_1-2.ipynb* code and then, without a new mongoimport attempt, run the *NoSQL_analysis_3.ipynb* code, because the latter file's processes build upon accomplishments from the former. **If this sequence isn't adhered to or a new mongoimport command intervenes between running the two code files, the user may get different outputs than shown here and/or encounter errors.**